-Since its establishment, more than 1,100 additional acres of land have been purchased to protect and enlarge the State Natural Area, which now includes marshes, prairie restoration areas, woodlands, two other bogs, and scenic trails.
+Since its establishment in 1970, more than 1,100 additional acres of land have been purchased to protect and enlarge the State Natural Area, which now includes marshes, prairie restoration areas, woodlands, two other bogs, and scenic trails.

 Originally opened in 1980, Volo Bog's Visitor Center is housed in a dairy barn built in the early 1900s.
 Renovations began in 1996 to bring the building up to code, make it fully accessible, and accommodate the needs of the fast-increasing population of northeastern Illinois.
 The center includes a program classroom, the Tamarack Shop, offices and restrooms on the first floor.
 An elevator, housed in the silo, takes visitors to the second floor exhibits, hands-on discovery area and library.

 Friends of Volo Bog, a 501(c)(3) membership organization, formed in 1983 and has fought to protect the site from additional threats including bisection of the site by a proposed highway.
 They continue to this day to advocate for the protection of Volo Bog and support programming and projects at the State Natural Area.